GORDON MOXOM 1937-2016

 business at Beckington has been going for generations; Father’s mother was a

-cheesemaker and farmed in her own right, as were his aunts.
+cheesemaker and farmed in her own right, as did his aunts.

 There are two trades in our family: carpenters/wheelwrights/undertakers, which